Stingray (1964 TV series): Opening and closing titles

 The title sequence consists of a series of action shots featuring undersea explosions, Marineville going to red alert and Stingray doing battle with a Mechanical Fish.
-This is accompanied by dramatic narration from Commander Shore, who warns the audience to "Stand by for action!" before declaring that "Anything can happen in the next half-hour!"
+This is accompanied by dramatic narration from Commander Shore, who warns the audience to "Stand by for action!
+We are about to launch...
+Stingray!" before declaring that "Anything can happen in the next half-hour!"
 In the first 26 episodes, the title sequence opens in black and white before switching to colour; for the final 13 episodes, these first few seconds were replaced with all-colour footage.

 Jim Sangster and Paul Condon, authors of Collins Telly Guide, praise the introduction, writing that "Of all the programmes we've looked at for this book, there is none with a title sequence as thrilling as Stingray."
 Anthony Clark of the British Film Institute calls the sequence "a mini-adventure in itself ...
 Children's TV had never before been this exciting."
 According to John Peel, the Stingray titles contrasted greatly with those of Fireball XL5 and Supercar, which were more "straight narrative openings".
 Peel also argues that Stingray influenced the "rapid cutting, pounding rhythms and extreme stylising" of later TV title sequences.

 The series' closing titles focus on the love triangle between Troy, Marina and Atlanta.
-They feature Troy singing "Aqua Marina" about his feelings for Marina, performed by Gary Miller with soprano backing vocals – while Atlanta gazes wistfully at his photograph.
+They feature Troy singing "Aqua Marina" – a ballad about his love of Marina, performed by Gary Miller with soprano backing vocals – while Atlanta gazes wistfully at his photograph.

 Broadcast and reception

 In the UK, Stingray was first broadcast on 4 October 1964 in the Anglia, Border, Grampian, London and Southern regions.
 It premiered on Channel Television, ATV Midlands and Westward Television on 6 October and Granada Television on 30 December.
 First shown in black and white, it was broadcast in colour for the first time in December 1969.
-The series received little publicity but replicated the success of earlier Supermarionation productions.
-It was repeated on ITV in 1981 and on BBC2 in the early 1990s, with further repeats in the early 00s.Bentley 2017, p.
-194.
+The series received little publicity but matched the successes of earlier Supermarionation productions.
+It was repeated on ITV in 1981 and on BBC2 in the early 1990s, with further repeats in the early 00s.

 In the US, the series was first shown in 1965.
-Premiering in colour, it was syndicated across more than 100 markets with sales exceeding £3 million.Rogers et al., p.
-94. It ran on the Sci-Fi Channel in 1994 as part of the Cartoon Quest block.
+Premiering in colour, it was syndicated across more than 100 markets with sales exceeding £3 million.
+It ran on the Sci-Fi Channel in 1994 as part of the Cartoon Quest block.

-In New Zealand, TVNZ screened the show during the mid-1980s in its weekend early morning kids block, along with a number of other Gerry Anderson shows from the 60s and 70s.